-From the sweet wafting of vanilla on Main Street, USA to the slow burning of wood in Spaceship Earth and the barrage of ocean breeze and orange groves in the various iterations of Soarin, Disney employs some relatively simple technology to enhance the sensory experience of their park and make your memories that much stronger.
+From the sweet wafting of vanilla on Main Street, USA to the slow burning of wood in Spaceship Earth and the barrage of ocean breeze and orange groves in the various iterations of Soarin, Disney’s smell machines rely on some relatively simple technology to enhance the sensory experience of their park and make your memories that much stronger.

 How do Disney’s scent machines work?

-Put simply, Disney’s machines involve programming a container of a scented substance to be positioned in front of a fan and turning on the fan to blow air across the substance and toward the audience.
-This process works because of how chemicals become airborne and how we smell, which I explain below.
+Put simply, Disney’s smellitizers involve positioning a scented substance (whether this is actual popcorn or an artificial scent) between a source of strong airflow (fan or pressurized air) and the audience, then turning the airflow on and off so it blows across the substance and toward the audience.
+This process works because of how chemicals become airborne and how we smell, explained below.

 Typically, substances transition from liquid into gas form, like when we boil liquid water and it turns into water vapor.
 Similarly, scented candles distribute scent by heating solid wax first into a liquid and then into a gas.
-But liquids are difficult to control in machinery, thus smellitizers are not likely to use substances in liquid form.
+But liquids are difficult to control in machinery, thus smellitizers are not likely to always use substances in liquid form.
+(Yes the image from the patent may look like liquid, but this has not been confirmed.
+Furthermore, having a different liquid container for each scent on Soarin’ may be inefficient compared to the methods described below)

-Because we are still seemingly able to smell the scents of things like candles, soaps, and perfumes even when they are in seemingly solid form, is there another way that smellitizers could achieve their desired effect?
+Because we are still able to smell the scents of things like candles, soaps, and solid air fresheners even when they are in seemingly solid form, is there another way that smellitizers could achieve their desired effect?
 Yes!
-They could either rely on containers of chemicals in gaseous form already or on a process of transforming a solid into a gas called sublimation, which is the same process at work in solid air fresheners.
+They could either rely on containers of chemicals already in gaseous form or on a process of transforming a solid into a gas called sublimation.

 Sublimation requires very special conditions depending on the material in order for the molecules in a solid to have enough energy to become a gas.
 Heating a solid air freshener is one way to cause sublimation and distribute scent but I think it is unlikely that Disney uses nearly constant heat in all of its smellitizers if it can be avoided because of the high cost of supplying enough energy for such a process.
 Furthermore, regular life experience seems to indicate that solid air fresheners work pretty effectively even when not in a heated location.
 Thus, alternative materials or conditions need to be used to make a solid substance in a smellitizer smell.